My Big Fat Greek Wedding: Development

 My Big Fat Greek Wedding started as a one-woman 45-minute monologue workshop, written by, and starring Vardalos, first developed in the HBO Workshop, then tested in Chicago, Toronto and Europe, later performed at the Hudson Backstage Theatre in Los Angeles in August 1997, moving to ACME Comedy Theatre, still as a workshop.

 The one-woman 45-minute monologue workshop was based on Vardalos's own family in Winnipeg in Canada and on her experience marrying a non-Greek man (actor Ian Gomez).
-The one-woman 45-minute monologue workshop was popular and was sold out for much of its run, in part due to Vardalos's marketing it across Greek Orthodox churches in the area.
-Several Hollywood executives and celebrities saw it, including actress Rita Wilson, who herself has Greek heritage; Wilson convinced her husband, actor Tom Hanks, to see it as well.
+The workshop was popular and was sold out for much of its run, in part due to Vardalos's marketing it across Greek Orthodox churches in the area.
+Several Hollywood executives and celebrities saw it, including actress Rita Wilson, who herself has Greek heritage.
+Wilson convinced her husband, actor Tom Hanks, to see it as well.

 Vardalos began meeting various executives about making a film version of the monologue and began writing a screenplay as well.
 However, the meetings proved fruitless because the executives insisted on making changes that they felt would make the film more marketable, to which Vardalos objected.
 These included changing the plot, getting a known actress in the lead role (Marisa Tomei was one name mentioned), and changing the family's ethnicity to Hispanic.
-Two months after the monologue's initial run ended, Hanks's production company, Playtone, contacted Vardalos about producing a film based on her vision for it; they also agreed to remount it, as a one-woman play, in January 1998, at the Globe Playhouse, West Hollywood, for a three-night-a-week run.
+Two months after the monologue's initial run ended, Hanks's production company, Playtone, contacted Vardalos about producing a film based on her vision for it.
+They also agreed to remount it as a one-woman play in January 1998 at the Globe Playhouse, West Hollywood, for a three-night-a-week run.

 In 2000, while in Toronto doing pre-production for the film, Vardalos and Playtone producer Gary Goetzman overheard actor John Corbett (who was in town shooting the film Serendipity) at a bar, telling a friend of his about having read the script for My Big Fat Greek Wedding, and being upset that he couldn't make the auditions.
 Vardalos and Goetzman approached Corbett and offered him the part of Ian Miller on the spot, which he accepted.

 Hanks later said that casting Vardalos in the lead role "brings a huge amount of integrity to the piece because it's Nia's version of her own life and her own experience.
 I think that shows through on the screen and people recognize it."